-Mouth cancer, also known as oral cancer, is where a tumour develops on the surface of the tongue, mouth, lips or gums.
+Mouth cancer, also known as oral cancer, is where a tumour develops in the lining of the mouth.
+It may be on the surface of the tongue, the insides of the cheeks, the roof of the mouth (palate), or the lips or gums.

-Tumours can also occur in the salivary glands, tonsils and the pharynx (the part of the throat from your mouth to your windpipe) but these are less common.
+Tumours can also develop in the glands that produce saliva, the tonsils at the back of the mouth, and the part of the throat connecting your mouth to your windpipe (pharynx).
+However, these are less common.

 Symptoms of mouth cancer include:

-See your GP if these symptoms do not heal within three weeks, especially if you're a heavy drinker or smoker.
+See your GP or dentist if these symptoms don't heal within three weeks, particularly if you drink or smoke heavily.

 Types of mouth cancer